Cy Twombly was born in Lexington, Virginia, on 25th April 1928 to parents from New England.

 1952 - 1953

-In the autumn of 1952 Twombly received a travelling grant from the Richmond Museum of Fine Arts and left with Rauschenburg for his first sojourn in Europe and North Africa.
+In the autumn of 1952 Twombly received a travelling grant from the Richmond Museum of Fine Arts and left with Rauschenberg for his first sojourn in Europe and North Africa.
 Went from Rome to Florence, Siena, Assisi, and Venice, continuining their journey in Morocco and spent the winter 1952/1953 there.
 Travelled to Casablanca, Marrakesh, the Atlas Mountains, Tangier and Tetuan, returning to Rome by way of Madrid and Barcelona.
 Exhibition in Florence of tapestries done in Tangier and Tetuan.
-In the late spring went back to America, working in New York City in the studio of Robert Rauschenburg to prepare for a show at The Stable Gallery in the Autumn.
+In the late spring went back to America, working in New York City in the studio of Robert Rauschenberg to prepare for a show at The Stable Gallery in the Autumn.
 Twombly's pictures showed phallic shapes and bunches of hairy tufts which can be traced back to drawings made at the ethnographic museum in Rome and which he named after North African villages, such as Quarzazat or Tiznit.
 For the first time, he drew and scratched into wet paint, creating a strongly lined surface.

 Cy Twombly in Fulton Street Studio.
 Robert Rauschenberg, New York 1954